TheDragonCode/laravel-json-response/README.md

 This package will automatically register the `Helldar\LaravelJsonResponse\Middlewares\SetHeaderMiddleware` middleware in the `web` and `api` groups, if they exist.
 The middleware will add a header `Accept` that will effectively convert all responses to JSON format.
 This header will apply to all responses.

+## For Enterprise

+Available as part of the Tidelift Subscription.

+The maintainers of `andrey-helldar/laravel-json-response` and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source packages you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact packages you use.
+[Learn more.](https://tidelift.com/subscription/pkg/packagist-andrey-helldar-laravel-json-response?utm_source=packagist-andrey-helldar-laravel-json-response&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 [badge_build]:          https://img.shields.io/github/workflow/status/andrey-helldar/laravel-json-response/phpunit?style=flat-square